prefix-dev/rattler-build/docs/reference/recipe_file.md

 suffix (this is to lessen unintentional inclusion of non-license files; all the directory's contents will be unconditionally and recursively added).

+If a license file is found in both the source and recipe directories, the file from the recipe directory is used (you should see a warning about this in the build log).

 ```yaml
 about:
   license_file: